toncenter/ton-http-api/README.md

   - Run services: `docker-compose up -d`.
   - Stop services: `docker-compose down`.
 Run this command with`-v` flag to permanenlty remove the HTTP API services.

-#### Docker Swarm mode
-Note: Docker Desktop is running in virtualization mode and do not support more than one node in swarm.
-  - If you are running first time:
-    - Create [swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/create-swarm/): `docker swarm init`.
-      - You can connect nodes to swarm with command and given token.
-    - Specify registry in `DOCKER_REGISTRY` environment variable:
-      - Use `toncenter` registry to pull ready-made images.
-      - Use your [hub.docker.com](https://hub.docker.com) account.
-You will be able to push your custom images.
-      - Host you own registry: [run registry as a service](https://docs.docker.com/registry/deploying/#run-the-registry-as-a-service).
-  - Pull images: `docker-compose pull`.
-    - If it is necessary, build and push your custom images: `docker-compose build && docker-compose push`.
-This may require authentification with `docker login`.
-  - Deploy stack: `docker stack deploy <(docker-compose config) ton-http-api`.
-    - If running multiple instances of HTTP API, set unique stack name for each instance.
-    - Note: in Compose file we use environment variables substitution feature, which doesn't work in swarm mode by default.
-    - Bug: if you use Compose V1, you may get an error in `deploy.limits` section of compose file.
-      In this case, use command: `docker stack deploy <(scripts/swarm-config.sh) ton-http-api`.
-  - Now you can easily scale `main` service: `docker service scale ton-http-api_main=4`.
-    - Note: when running in swarm mode, we strongly recommend you to set `TON_API_WEBSERVERS_WORKERS=1` and use `docker scale` feature instead of running service with multiple workers.
 ## Configuration

 Configuration process is different in case of native and Docker run: